 Our city/town-wide approach has five guiding principles:

 - Context-led strategic choices: We believe it is essential that urban planners and infrastructure engineers consider the local context.
-This is to ensure poor communities’ needs, environmental and water resource concerns, are all addressed, to create more sustainable cities and towns.
+This is to ensure poor communities’ needs, and environmental and water resource concerns are all addressed, to create more sustainable cities and towns.

-- Priority to sanitation services: Sanitation has been severely neglected in most urban areas, especially for the poorest communities.
+- Priority to sanitation and hygiene: Sanitation has been severely neglected in most urban areas, especially for the poorest communities.
 City and town sanitation has life-changing benefits for both individuals and urban areas as a whole.

 Our vision is to see urban authorities planning, delivering and monitoring inclusive, affordable and sustainable water, sanitation and hygiene (WASH) services for all by 2030.

 Explore our urban and small towns publications and resources.

 Opinion pieces and discussions relating to urban and small towns.